marina601/easy-cocktail-recipes/README.md

 ### Recipe Page:

 - Cocktail recipes are displayed on the page.
-- The user has a chose to view the recipes by category by clicking on one of three different buttons at the top of the page.
+- The user has a choice to view the recipes by category by clicking on one of three different buttons at the top of the page.
 - Once the user picks its desired category, cocktail recipes under this category are displayed.
-- The user also has an option to view all the cocktail recipse by clicking on the button "All".
+- The user also has an option to view all the cocktail recipes by clicking on the button "All".
 - Once the user clicks on the name of the cocktail the information will expand.
 - The user is able to click on the button at the bottom of the recipe card to collapse the recipe card view.
 - Once the user leaves a particular recipe, the information will collapse automatically, as well.
-- The user is able to click on the image of the recipe card again to collapse the view, as well.
+- The user can click on the image of the recipe card again to collapse the view, as well.
-- The user is able to rate the recipe by pressing on the star rating.
+- The user can rate the recipe by pressing on the star rating.
 - The user will be given feedback via alert once the recipe has been rated.

 ### About Page: